iDataist/Manipulating-DataFrames-with-pandas/README.md

 # Manipulating DataFrames with pandas

+The data analysis is documented in Manipulating_DataFrames_with_pandas.ipynb.
+The raw data files are also stored in the repository.

 - Extracting and transforming data: index, slice, filter, and transform DataFrames

 - Advanced indexing: extract data with multiIndexes, or hierarchical indexes